nascent-works/nascent-works.github.io/_jobs/2021-03-25-lead-fullstack-developer.markdown

 * Define application architecture
 * Motivate technical decisions to business stakeholders
-* Couch and lead a team of developers
+* Coach and lead a team of developers
 * Implement complex components, system parts in React (possibly Next.js), TypeScript, styled components
 * Contribute to the team’s decisions and general well being
 * Review code of your colleagues